 The Research Council has a national responsibility for science communication.
 We work to make research more accessible, relevant and interesting across groups in society, and to promote implementation of research results.
-To achieve this, we organise everything from open breakfast meetings to science contests for children and young people.
+To achieve this, we organise everything from open breakfast meetings to a science festival.

 It is essential to maintain an ongoing dialogue about research activities and research results and how they can help to create value and solve societal challenges.
 The Research Council offers activities designed for various target groups as well as programmes dedicated to promoting science communication.

 National Science Week in Norway is one of the largest science festivals in Europe.
 Research and knowledge institutions across the country offer the public at large insight into their research efforts.
-Activities during the festival include everything from open laboratories to science debate, researcher stand-up presentations, quizzes and even a “Grand Prix” stage contest for researchers.
+Activities during the festival include everything from open laboratories to science debate, researcher stand-up presentations, lectures and quizzes.
 Most events are free of charge and open to everyone.
 The festival is held every year for two weeks in late September.
-The theme for 2019 is the environment.

-The Nysgjerrigper Science Knowledge Project is organised by the Research Council for children in primary school and their teachers.
+The Nysgjerrigper Science Knowledge Project is organised by the Research Council for children in primary and secondary school and their teachers.
 Its purpose is to teach children what research involves and focuses on, and to let them try research themselves.
-School classes may subscribe to the Nysgjerrigper magazine, participate in the Nysgjerrigper contest and use the Research Council’s procedures for scientific method in schools.
+School classes may use the Research Council’s procedures for scientific method in schools.